Betting Apps Fanatics Sportsbook Fanatics Fair Play - Explained

 If the player you bet on is injured or doesn't appear in the game or match for other reasons past a certain point, that bet will be voided.

-It depends on the sport, but the general rule is if the player leaves in the first quarter or period and doesn't return to action.
+It depends on the sport, but the general rule is that if the player leaves in the first quarter, half, or period and doesn't return to action, the player is considered out.